fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 But apart from the way we declare them and how we tell the framework that we want to have them in the function, they **work in a very similar way**.

-Now we create lots of tests and re-use that same fixture in all of them, saving us that **boilerplate code**.
+Now we create lots of tests and reuse that same fixture in all of them, saving us that **boilerplate code**.

 **pytest** will make sure to run them right before (and finish them right after) each test function.
 So, each test function will actually have its own database, engine, and session.